Open Search -

 The Chairman said the Local Government Board had informed him that the Council had power to support financially the construction of the golf links.
 As for the Council standing in the way of such an idea, he assured Dr Warren that the Council would give him every possible support in forwarding it”

-The above report is confusing as it seems, at times, to dismiss the existence of the Caffyns course.
+The above report is confusing as it seems, at times, to dismiss the existence of the earlier Caffyns course.

 In September 1911 at a meeting of the Lynton Urban District Council a letter was read from Sir Frank Newnes, Bart., stating that, as the prospect of his being able to come to Lynton very much in future was remote he did not feel disposed to incur further liability in regard to continuing the Golf Club.
 Therefore, as far as he was concerned at the close of the season he would end any responsibility in regard to it.
 He had been led to understand that the UDC might be able to continue with the upkeep of the club.
 The golf course was rented from Mr Bailey on a lease at £10 per annum.
 On expiry of the lease the pavilion would revert to Mr Bailey.
 He (Sir Frank) was quite prepared to hand over the lease and building to the UDC, subject, of course, to the consent of Mr Bailey.